Skip to contents

 init_env()

-#> The interface to all required Python modules has been activated.
+#> Python virtual environment for slendr has been activated.

 # load an example model with an already simulated tree sequence